egouhey/Repo_pami_2024/README.md

 ## 📄 This project in short

-I developed this small robot in collaboration with one of my classmates to participate in the 2024 edition of the French Robotics Cup as a PAMI : a small robot that must move quickly on the table.
+We developed this small robot in collaboration to participate in the 2024 edition of the French Robotics Cup as a PAMI : a small robot that must move quickly on the table.
 It is equipped with an ESP32, DC micro motors, and ultrasonic sensors.
 We also designed a PCB for interconnecting all these components.

 ## 🚀 Quickstart